Passive Smoking Compensation Claims

 Most people are aware of the serious health risks associated with smoking.

-Unfortunately second-hand or passive smoking may carry the same risks as smoking itself.
+Second-hand or passive smoking may carry the same risks as smoking itself.
 Although less smoke is inhaled, the toxins may still enter the lungs.

 Non-smokers should avoid spending time in a smoky atmosphere to avoid developing health problems, but people whose jobs require them to work around smokers may find it difficult or impossible to avoid cigarette smoke completely.